 Also, God accepted the intercessions of Moses on behalf of the camp.
 For Moses said: “You have sinned a great sin.
 And now I will go up to the LORD; perhaps I can make atonement for your sin” (Exodus 32:30).
 The intercession and mediation of Moses resemble those of Christ our high priest in the heavenly temple on behalf of the sinners (1 Timothy 2:5; Hebrews 4:14-16).

 But Aaron’s compromising spirit brought grief to his heart as it became the seed for the rebellion of two of his sons and caused their death.
-Nadab and Abihu brought a strange fire before God (Leviticus 10:1) which was not from the altar of burnt offering (Leviticus 16:12,13) that God Himself had Kindled.
+Nadab and Abihu brought a strange fire before God (Leviticus 10:1), which was not from the altar of burnt offering (Leviticus 16:12,13) that God had Kindled.
 This was a clear disobedient act from their side and they had no excuse for doing it.
-“So fire went out from the LORD and devoured them, and they died before the LORD” (v.2).
+“So fire went out from the LORD and devoured them, and they died before the LORD” (verse 2).